Gau17/Titanic-survivor-prediction/README.md

 To build a model to predict if a passenger survived the sinking of the Titanic or not by using provided datasets.

 # Running the Code:
-To run the code keep train.csv and test.csv in the same folder as code.py .
-Run code.py.
+- Keep train.csv and test.csv in the same folder as code.py
+- Run code.py
-This will print the prediction on the test set as the output and also generates result.csv containing the results.
+- This will print the prediction on the test set as the output and also generates result.csv containing the results.

 # Methodology: